Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2: Topology

-\emph{Topology.}---After understanding the band crossings from symmetry point of view, now we explain them from the topological side.
-According to the theory \cite{Kim2015}, when inversion and time-reversal symmetries are present SOC-free systems can be classified into semimetals of even or odd number of bulk line nodes, denoted by a set of $\mathbb{Z}_{2}$ invariants associated with the product of parity eigenvalues of filled bands at the four parity-invariant momenta in a BZ plane.
-The band crossing will be gapped by SOC and the $\mathbb{Z}_{2}$ invariants corresponds to weak topological invariants for topological insulators \cite{Fu2007b,Fu2007c}.
+We recall at the outset \cite{Kim2015d} that in the presence of inversion and time-reversal symmetries, SOC-free systems can be classified into semimetals with even or odd number of bulk line nodes, which can be labeled with a set of $\mathbb{Z}_{2}$ invariants obtained from the product of parity eigenvalues of filled bands at the four parity-invariant momenta in a BZ plane.
+The line nodes are gapped by the SOC to yield weak topological insulators \cite{Fu2007b,Fu2007c}.

-In the CDW state, the parity product at $M$'s, $L$'s, and $A$ in the folded BZ will be trivial and only that at $\Gamma$ is crucial.
-The former statement is because a band and its folding one at these symmetry points hybridize into a symmetric and an antisymmetric state whose parity product is $-1$, and even number of bands will give the product of $+1$.
-In the case of no band inversion, the parity product at $\Gamma$ of the CDW state is related to the strong topological invariant of the pristine state when the symmetry of the OP is considered.
-As a result, the strong topological invariant of the CDW state will be determined by the number (mod 2) of band inversions which involve parity switching on top of the normal state's topology.
+In the CDW state, the parity-product at $M$, $L$, and $A$ points in the folded BZ will be trivial, so that only the $\Gamma$ point remains relevant.
+The reason is that the original and folded bands hybridize into symmetric and antisymmetric combinations resulting in a parity-product of $-1$, and even number of such pairs will yield a net product of $+1$.
+In the case of no band inversion, the parity-product at $\Gamma$ of the CDW state is related to the strong topological invariant of the pristine state.
+Therefore, the strong topological invariant of the CDW state will be determined by the number (mod 2) of band inversions which involve parity switching beyond the topology of the normal state.

 Our DFT calculations show that the pristine and the $L_1^{-}$ CDW states are both topologically trivial.
-With reference to Fig. \ref{fig:bands}(b), three bands at $\Gamma$ ($E_{u}$ and $A_{2u}$ bands) inverse with three original at $L$'s without making the parity change since the former's parity product is $-1$ equal to the latter's.
-Meanwhile, two bands from $A$ ($E_{u}$ bands) switch with two of three from $M$'s maintaining the parity product of $+1$.
-Consequently, an even number of nodal rings will pierce through the $k_z=0$ plane as seen in Fig. \ref{fig:bands}(c).
-To further verify our theory, we have tested the band structure of $L_1^{+}$ CDW state (not show) and find it to be topological nontrivial semimetal consistent with Eq. (\ref{irrep_band}).
+Figure \ref{fig:bands}(b) shows that the three bands at $\Gamma$ ($E_{u}$ and $A_{2u}$ bands) hybridize with three pristine bands at $L$ points without changing parity yielding a net parity-product of $+1$.
+Also, the two bands at $A$ ($E_{u}$ symmetry) hybridize with two of three bands at the $M$ points and maintain the parity-product of $+1$.
+An even number of nodal rings is thus expected to pierce through the $k_z=0$ plane as is seen to be the case in Fig. \ref{fig:bands}(c).
+In this connection, we have further analyzed the band structure of the $L_1^{+}$ CDW state (not shown for brevity) to show that it is a topologically nontrivial semimetal consistent with Eq. (\ref{irrep_band}).